-Oceanside’s infamous adult club will soon be no more.
+Oceanside’s infamous adult club is no more.
+Demolition crews have torn down the Main Attraction and surrounding buildings.
 While a strip club and its clientele may be a loss to some, an eyesore to most, and a curiosity to others, the building dates back to the early 1940s and has an association with some of the biggest acts in Country and Western music.

 Once owned by notable resident David Rorick, the two acre parcel of land had a small building fronting the west side of the coast highway.
 This building was leased or rented to William L. D. Hamilton and George A. Strahan, who operated Red and Bill’s Café.
 (Behind their café was a large vacant lot which was used for several years as a baseball field.
 It also served as the location for a traveling circus in the 1940s.)